- Can my student afford to attend Southeastern?

 It’s not uncommon for first–and second–year college students to be undecided about their major.
 And that’s fine with us.
 After all, an education is supposed to open doors – not only to offices and employment opportunities but also to new ideas and possibilities.

 As a freshman, your students will work with an advisor to find a major that matches interests and talents.
 An advisor can help your student measure aptitude and uncover new options.
 Our advising staff and faculty will show your student how to put that knack for problem solving to work in management career or how to use those people skills in a service industry.

-Is there any help with job search?
+Is there any help with Career Development and Job Search?

 Whether your student wants to join the workforce or go on to graduate school, a Southeastern degree gets results.

 That’s because we connect our students with opportunity.
 The Office of Career and Placement Services, helps students get their resumes and credentials before employers.
 Thanks to a computerized database, our students can schedule job interviews online and email their resumes to potential employers.
 And students bound for graduate school find that our faculty are happy to supply the recommendations and contacts necessary for admission.

 Job hunters make a point of attending Southeastern’s annual career fair, which introduces students to dozens of top–notch employers who are ready to hire–everyone from the U.S. State Department and major corporations to local businesses.
 In addition, we host special teacher placement day every spring.
 In fact, when school teacher placement day every spring.
 In fact, when school districts in Texas, New Mexico, Colorado, Arizona and Oklahoma face teacher shortages, they turn to us for quality graduates.